 2. Contact a VA approved lender and start your VA loan application.

-Here is a Preferred Partner VA lender based here in Las Vegas for you to consider:
+Here is a link to our Preferred Partner VA lender based here in Las Vegas.

 3. Complete your VA Certificate of Eligibility via the link provided above or your lender can provide.